monte-mahlum/monte-mahlum.github.io/_pages/projects.md

 ---
 ### Directed Reading Program

-*January 2024 -*
+*January 2024 - August 2024*

 Founded fifteen years ago at the University of Chicago, the Directed Reading Program pairs ambitious undergraduate students with graduate mentors for a semester-long investigation into a chosen topic.
 This semester, I have been paired with Alexis Leroux-Lapierre: [math.mcgill.ca/~alapierre](https://www.math.mcgill.ca/~alapierre/).
 We began with Alexis presenting a crash course on the relevant ideas in categorification following [Introduction To Categorification](https://arxiv.org/abs/1401.6037) by Professor Alistair Savage.
-We are now focussing on the last two chapters of these notes and will soon begin the project write-up.
-This writing will be a more approachable resource on the categorification of the Fock space representation of the Heisenberg algebra containing many worked examples and applications to theoretical physics.
+We are now working on an approachable exposition particularly focussing on the categorification of the Fock space representation of the Heisenberg algebra SYM containing many worked examples and applications.

 ### Fibrations Podcast